KristianColville1/mp4-url-recorder/README.md

 I used [Visual Studio Code](https://code.visualstudio.com/) as a local repository and IDE & [GitHub](https://github.com/) as a remote repository.

-1. Firstly, I needed to create a new repository on Github [mp4-url-recorder](https://github.com/KristianColville1/mp4-url-recorder).
+1. Firstly, I needed to create a new repository on GitHub [mp4-url-recorder](https://github.com/KristianColville1/mp4-url-recorder).
 2. I opened that repository on my local machine by copying the URL from that repository and cloning it from my IDE for use.
 3. Visual Studio Code opened a new workspace for me.
 4. I created files and folders to use.